ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 node -v
 ```

-Your output should say `v14.18.2` or something similar.
+Your output should say `v14.19.1` or something similar.

 ## Update npm on WSL

 Node Package Manager (`npm`) is a package / dependency manager for Node projects, similar to Maven for Java projects. `npm` comes bundled with Node, but the version of `npm` provided with Node 14 - version 6.14.15 - is too low for our project, due to some major changes introduced in `npm` version 7.

-Run the following command to update `npm` to the latest version (which is 8.3.0 as of the time of writing):
+Run the following command to update `npm` to the latest version (which is 8.5.5 as of the time of writing):

 ```
 npm install -g npm
 ```

-Successfully running the above command should install the latest version of Node 14.
+Successfully running the above command should install the latest version of npm 8.
 To verify that the install was successful, run the following command:

 ```
 npm -v
 ```

-Your output should say `8.3.0` or something similar.
+Your output should say `8.5.5` or something similar.

 **Keep in mind that each version of Node installed through `nvm` has its own installation of `npm`.** This means that, whenever you install a new version of Node, you will need to update `npm` to the correct version.
 The pre-bundled versions of `npm` tend to be out-of-date.